Formentera: History

 From 1403 to the early 18th century, the threat of Barbary pirate attacks rendered the island uninhabitable.
 On 17 June 1651, during the Franco-Spanish War (1635–1659), a squadron of Spanish galleys under John of Austria the Younger captured the French galleon Lion Couronné off this island.

 The island and its surrounding islets became a separate insular council with the same territory as the eponymous municipality after 1977.
 Before that, it was administered in the former insular council of Ibiza and Formentera (covering the whole group of the Pityusic Islands), but in a separate comarca which already covered the current municipality of Formentera.
-This reform allowed Ibiza to unify its comarca of five municipalities with its new insular council, no longer administrating Formentera.
+This reform allowed Ibiza to unify its comarca of five municipalities with its new insular council, no longer administering Formentera.

 Geography

 The main island of Formentera is 19 km long and is located about 6 km south of Ibiza in the Mediterranean Sea.
 More specifically Formentera is part of the delimitation of the Balearic Sea, which is a northwestern element of the Mediterranean Sea.
 Its major villages are Sant Francesc Xavier, Sant Ferran de ses Roques, El Pilar de la Mola (on the La Mola peninsula), La Savina, and Es Pujols, the most important tourist destination of the island.

-Formentera comprises one municipality, also called Formentera, and has a population of 11,981 (as of 1 January 2021).
+Formentera comprises one municipality, also called Formentera, and had a population of 11,981 (as of 1 January 2021).
 Its land area is 83.24 km2.
 It is subdivided into several civil parishes (parròquies), themselves subdivided into vendas (véndes in Catalan).

 North of Formentera is located Espalmador (in Catalan: Illa de S'Espalmador), the second largest island of the Pitiusas Islands, surrounded by a few minor islets.

 Espalmador is a tombolo, separated from the main island of Formentera by a shallow sandbar.
 This area is a popular stopping point for those in yachts heading between Ibiza and Formentera.

 Climate

 Formentera has a semi-arid climate with hot, very dry summers and warm, dry winters.
-The flat orography of the island means that rainfall is scarce and the temperature is quite uniform.
+The flat topography of the island means that rainfall is scarce and the temperature is quite uniform.
 The average annual rainfall is 370–420 mm.
 The average annual temperature is between 17 and 18 °C. Overall, the climate is mild, with an average annual temperature of 18.6 degrees Celsius and 2883 hours of annual sunshine on average.